Presented by Paystrubmakr.com By John Wolf and Tom Cullen CPA

 Types of businesses that find high demand during the COVID-19 pandemic:

-You have been putting in the long hours as an employee, and you want to work for yourself instead, or maybe you already work as an independent contractor, and it is just time to officially put the legal stuff in place to protect and improve what you have created.
+You have been putting in long hours as an employee, and you want to work for yourself instead, or maybe you already work as an independent contractor, and it is just time to officially put the legal stuff in place to protect and improve what you have created.
 So how do you start a business?
-That is a great question that we want to explore in more depth and as the first order of business (pun intended) is to decide what type of legal structure we should use to protect ourselves.
+That is a great question that we want to explore in more depth, and as the first order of business (pun intended) is to decide what type of legal structure we should use to protect ourselves.

 Many alternatives are available to the new business regarding the legal form it should take.
 Likewise, an existing business may find it desirable to change forms.

-Each asset in a sole proprietorship is treated separately for tax purposes, rather than as part of one overall ownership interest.
+Each asset in a sole proprietorship is treated separately for tax purposes rather than as part of one overall ownership interest.
 For example, a sole proprietor selling an entire business as a going concern figures gain or loss separately on each asset.

 The advantages of a sole proprietorship are:

-(1) Organizational costs should below;
+(1) Organizational costs should be below;